Updated April 7, 2021

 Face coverings are still mandatory for all when inside a public space and when outdoors when 6 feet distancing cannot be maintained.

-The Visitor Information Center in Coos Bay is open to assist you when visiting our area on temporary winter hours of 10am-2pm Monday-Saturday.
+The Visitor Information Center in Coos Bay is open to assist you when visiting our area on temporary hours of 10am-2pm Monday-Saturday.
 Please follow the protocols in place at the Center.

 If you are ready to travel, we are ready to welcome you back to Oregon’s Adventure Coast.
 However, if you are feeling ill or not comfortable traveling right now, we encourage to stay home and stay healthy.
 Let’s all do our part to stop the spread of COVID-19.